jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

         queryset, request, menu_type, root_page, menu_instance, **kwargs
     ):
         """
-        Ensure only pages 'owned' by the currently logged in user are included
+        Ensure only pages 'owned' by the currently logged in user are included.
+        NOTE: MUST ALWAYS RETURN A QUERYSET
         """
         if not request.user.is_authenticated():
             return queryset.none()